renoirb/archivator/README.md

 * :white_check_mark: Cache HTML payload of source Web Pages URLs we want archived (see `src/fetcher.js`)
 * :white_check_mark: Store files for each source URL at a consistent path name.
 With unit tests! (see `src/normalizer/path.js`)
-* Extract image paths from Cached HTML, download them for archiving purposes.
-With unit tests!
+* Extract paths from Cached HTML, download them for archiving purposes.
+  * Download images from Web Pages
+* Read link list from different source list
+  * RSS xml document
+  * CSV file
 * Extract the main content for each article
 * Export into simplified excerpt document
 * Add documents into a search index